andretdr/LifeCoach_FrontEnd/README.md

 # Introduction
 LifeCoach is a full-stack demo project created by me, developed to mimic conversations with a Life Coach.
 On the Frontend, it runs on NodeJS / Vite / React.
 It maintains the session state used in the backend and prompts conversation with the user.

+Back End implementation can be found [here](https://github.com/andretdr/LifeCoach_BackEnd)

 You can find the link to the app below.
 [LifeCoach](https://lifecoach-frontend.vercel.app/)

 # Development